aloeguvner/rpg-maker-mv/README.md

 Two folder are included in this repository: "plugins" and "source_code".\
 The **source_code** folder are the plugins that I directly worked on, which use ES6+ features and are not compatible with RPG Maker MV versions prior to 1.6.0.
 If you would like to study how I implemented any features, this would be the version to look at.\
 The **plugins** folder is for the versions to install into your game, which do not use ES6+ features, meaning that these are compatible with RPG Maker MV 1.5.0+ and all browsers.
-These versions are transpiled using Babel.js.\
+These versions are transpiled using Babel.js.

 ### Contributions

-If you would like to contribute to any plugins, feel free to send a Pull Request!/
+If you would like to contribute to any plugins, feel free to send a Pull Request!

 ### Bugs/Issues